When we study the history of Sweden, we can see how different groups of people have immigrated to this country over hundreds of years.

 Some examples of such “historical” immigration would be

 - Germans from the Hanseatic League who came in the Middle Ages

-- Romani people who came as early as in the 1500s
+- Finnish Romans people who came as early as in the 1500s

-- Savonian people, who in the 1600s were granted certain tax relief if they settled in the virgin forest – in the area now known as finnmarkerna (land of the Finns)
+- Savonian people, who in the 1600s moved from the (then) eastern half of Sweden, were granted certain tax relief if they settled in the virgin forest – in the area now known as finnmarkerna (land of the Finns)

 - Jews, who were given permission to settle in four Swedish cities in the 1700s

 - French artists, philosophers and intellectuals in the 1700s

 - Italians skilled in stuccowork, when the brick cities were built in the 1800s